SAP-samples/cap-appgyver-covid-certcheck/tutorials/3_GraphApplication/README.md

 SAP graph application is built as an MTA application.
 1. Clone the github repo
     https://github.tools.sap/btp-use-case-factory/covidcheck/
-2. Open it in your IDE like VS code
+2. Open it in your IDE like SAP Business Application Studio or MS Visual Studio code
 3. Navigate to sapgraph folder in the Terminal
 4. Execute the command "mbt build -p=cf" to build the app
 5. To deploy "cf deploy ./mta_archives/sapgraph_1.0.0.mtar"